Faster and smarter in the app... Open app

 Montreaux Jazz Festival in Switzerland

 Montreaux Jazz Festival set on the glorious Lake Geneva is about as swanky as music festivals get.
 It's got plenty to keep jazz boffins happy, but nowadays the lineup features a much broader selection of musicians.
-The Smashing Pumpkins, Alice Cooper, Paolo Nutini and Janelle Monáe are just some of the eclectic cast heading to the lake in 2024.
+Chaka Khan, Neil Young and the Chrome Hearts, Lionel Richie and Pulp are just some of the eclectic cast heading to the lake in 2025.

 Fun fact – Deep Purple's signature song Smoke on the Water was named after a fire at this very festival in 1971, when someone in the audience listening to Frank Zappa fired a flare gun up at the ceiling of the old casino where the festival used to take place.
-Deep Purple are heading to Montreaux Jazz Festival for the 9th time this year, and it might just be the best place to hear the song you were probably forced to learn at school.
+Deep Purple came back for the 9th time last year, and will no doubt be back soon to make it an even 10.

 Our guide to Switzerland